esaketonen/Javascript-for-beginners/README.md

 # Javascript-for-beginners
-This is a Powerpoint presentation called Javascript for beginners
+This is a free Powerpoint tutorial Javascript for beginners for self study